ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **7-getBudgetObject.js:**
 - `getBudgetObject`: Creates and returns a budget object using property shorthand to streamline the assignment of properties when the variable names and property names are identical.

+**8-main.js:** Executes `getBudgetForCurrentYear`, showcasing how to dynamically construct object properties using computed names based on current year data.

+**8-getBudgetCurrentYear.js:**
+- `getBudgetForCurrentYear`: Illustrates the dynamic construction of object properties using computed property names, integrating runtime values into object keys.

 ## Installation
 Clone this repository and navigate to the project directory.